 Mean score of companies in the Pre-Prepared Foods industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Cavendish Farms Corporation's score of 32 is lower than 60% of the industry.
+Cavendish Farms Corporation's score of 27 is higher than 61% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Cavendish Farms Corporation, headquartered in Canada, currently does not have specific carbon emissions data available for the most recent year.
 The company is a current subsidiary of J.D.
 Irving, Limited, which may influence its climate commitments and emissions reporting.
 As of now, Cavendish Farms has not outlined any specific reduction targets or initiatives related to carbon emissions.
 There are no documented science-based targets (SBTi) or other climate pledges that indicate a commitment to reducing greenhouse gas emissions.
 Given the absence of direct emissions data and reduction initiatives, it is unclear how Cavendish Farms is addressing its carbon footprint within the broader context of the food processing industry.
 The company may benefit from aligning with industry standards and best practices to enhance its sustainability efforts in the future.